 Insights into Non-Registered Taxation (#1675)

 Taxation is different depending on the registration of each policy.
-Here are some references to help you and your clients to better understand: Please note that tax slips are produced following year end and are mailed to the client to their address on file.
-Advisors may view their client’s tax forms on EquiNet once they are produced.
+Here are some references to help you and clients to better understand: Please note that tax slips are produced following year end and are mailed to the client's address on file.
+Advisors may view the client’s tax forms on EquiNet once the form is produced.

 Clients who are registered for Client Access at the time their tax forms are produced may also access them on Client Access.